Nesper94/Metabiome/documentation/source/tutorial.rst

 **************

-The following step is to generate bins from the previous draft genomes or contigs.
+The following step is to generate bins from the previous draft genomes or contigs (wether from MetaSPAdes or MEGAHIT).
 To do so, we will use three different binners: MetaBAT2, MaxBin2 and CONCOCT.
 Depending on the options you provide, these binners will need the contigs and their respective paired-end reads in order to run.
 In this case, we will use both files located in the directory :file:`contigs_reads/`.

 .. note:: Keep in mind that your contigs must have the same filename as
     their respective paired-end reads.
-Thus, your :file:`contigs_reads` directory should look like this:
+Thus, your :file:`contigs_reads/` directory should look like this:

     .. code-block:: bash

-        #Contig and its respective paired-end reads of the sample ERR981212:
+        #Contig and the respective paired-end reads of the sample ERR981212:
         ERR981212_sub_paired_bt2.fasta
         ERR981212_sub_paired_bt2_1.fq.gz
         ERR981212_sub_paired_bt2_2.fq.gz
-        #Contig and its respective paired-end reads of the sample ERR981213:
+        #Contig and the respective paired-end reads of the sample ERR981213:
         ERR981213_sub_paired_bt2.fasta
         ERR981213_sub_paired_bt2_1.fq.gz
         ERR981213_sub_paired_bt2_2.fq.gz